 Hepp’s interests include the establishment of and relationships between sedentism, agriculture, and social complexity.
 Scholars generally agree that these key sociocultural transformations in Mesoamerica can be traced to the Archaic (7000–1900 BCE) to Formative period transition.
 The models used to explain these phenomena are based on research in only a few regions, however, and the archaeology of La Consentida provides a promising opportunity to expand the limited data set of the Early Formative period.

 In related research, Guy also studies ancient ceramic figurines and musical instruments as indicators of cosmology, ritual practice, and social organization.
-Click here to listen to a ceramic bird ocarina from the site of La Consentida.
 Based on the stratigraphic context of this artifact, as well as radiocarbon dates from nearby areas, this is one of Mesoamerica’s oldest known musical instruments.
-Click here to see a photograph of the instrument.